 When it comes to successfully treating spine-related disorders, proper evaluation and accurate diagnosis are key to developing a highly effective, personalized treatment plan.
 By taking a multidisciplinary team approach to the evaluation, diagnosis and treatment of spine-related issues, the spine care experts at Hoag deliver exceptional patient care you can trust.

 Below is a brief overview on the structure of the spine.
 For more information, please visit the American Academy of Orthopaedic Surgeons website.
-For more about Hoag Neurosurgery Spine Program, or to schedule a comprehensive diagnostic evaluation, or a second-opinion consultation with a Hoag spine care specialist, please call 949-764-6066.
+For more about Hoag Spine Center, or to schedule a comprehensive diagnostic evaluation, or a second-opinion consultation with a Hoag spine care specialist, please call 949-764-6066.